webpack-contrib/copy-webpack-plugin/README.md

 Default: `false`

-Doesn't generate an error on missing file(s).
+Doesn't generate an error if file(s) are missing.

 ```js
 module.exports = {